Franc6s/Superstore_Sales/README.md

 # Superstore_Sales
-Using Tableau, I analyzed data from a superstore and created visualizations.
+Using MS PowerBi, I analyzed data from a superstore and created visualizations.